openqasm/openqasm/source/language/gates.rst

 An empty body corresponds to the identity gate.

-While the 'general' gate syntax allows for non-``angle`` parameters, OpenQASM current does not permit **use** of these parameters within the body of the ``gate``.
+While the 'general' gate syntax allows for non-``angle`` parameters, OpenQASM currently does not permit **use** of these parameters within the body of the ``gate``.
 The additional type flexibility is intended to only be interpretted by corresponding ``defcal`` definitions that may have a way to use such non-``angle`` parameters.